s-aniruddha/s-aniruddha.github.io/README.md

 ## MOOCs

 The following is a list of online courses that I completed.
-I recommend these courses to anyone interested in getting started with these topics!
+I recommend these courses to anyone interested in these topics!

 1. [Introduction to Operations Research](https://archive.nptel.ac.in/noc/Ecertificate/?q=NPTEL22MG30S4446292602079149) from NPTEL
 2. [Design and Analysis of Algorithms](https://archive.nptel.ac.in/noc/Ecertificate/?q=NPTEL22CS27S43314749NPTEL2201036605) from NPTEL